5 secrets to building the best media room

 (BPT) – There was a time when only a few could afford a large screen television.
 The resolution was clunky, the sound poor and the cost high.
 But over the past decade, technology has advanced so remarkably fast that today a 60-inch television with unbelievably crisp resolution is within many people’s budget.

-Add to this the fact that tickets for movie theaters are more expensive than ever, and it makes sense why more people are building a home theater in their house.
+Add to this the fact that tickets for movie theaters are more expensive than ever, and it makes sense why more people are building a home theater in their house with the help of an A/V Company.
 With some planning and amazing electronic toys, it’s possible to create a media room that delivers theater-quality sound and visuals.
 And you can enjoy it in more comfortable seats and without obnoxious strangers interrupting the show.

 But 4K televisions, surround-sound speakers and bass cannons are only part of the overall experience.